limjunhyuk97/limjunhyuk97/README.md

 ### About ME!
 #### 🌱 Steady learner who believes software can makes the world better place.
 #### 👍 I'm interested in Block-chain based decentralized platforms.
-#### 🔥 Currently focusing on learning Data Structures, Algorithms, and mostly devoting on university classes.
+#### 🔥 Currently focusing on learning Data Structures, Algorithms, and mostly devoting to university classes.

 ---